docs

 Where each code routes in a billing workflow

-| CARC | Group Code | Typical first route | Appeal threshold |
+| CARC | Group | Typical first route | Appeal threshold |

 |---|---|---|---|

-| CO-16 | CO | Correct and resubmit after reading RARC | Only if RARC indicates payer error |
+| CO-16 | CO | Read RARC, then correct and resubmit | Only if RARC indicates payer error |

 | CO-97 | CO | NCCI edit review → corrected claim or modifier | If modifier justification exists |

-| CO-45 | CO | Contractual write-off (verify contracted rate) | If paid amount is below contracted rate |
+| CO-45 | CO | Contractual write-off (verify contracted rate) | If paid is below contracted rate |

-| CO-50 | CO | Medical necessity appeal with documentation | High — requires clinical packet |
+| CO-50 | CO | Medical-necessity appeal with documentation | High; requires clinical packet |

 | CO-22 | CO | Eligibility check → resubmit in correct sequence | Rarely; usually a sequencing fix |

-| CO-29 | CO | Appeal with proof of timely filing | If original submission was within window |
+| CO-29 | CO | Appeal with proof of timely filing | If original submission was in window |

 | CO-197 | CO | Retro-authorization request or appeal | If retro-auth unavailable |